josephpd3/islr-problems-worked/chapter_2_conceptual.md

     a) Describe three real-life applications in which classification might be useful.
 Describe the response, as well as the predictors.
 Is the goal of each application inference or prediction?
 Explain your answer.

+        - Classifying Spam email:
+            - Response:
+                Spam or Not Spam
+            - Predictors:
+                Number of specific keywords present in specific emails
+            - Goal:
+                Prediction -- we want to predict whether to allow mail into the inbox or to send it to spam

+        - Classifying Infectious Diseases based on symptoms present in patient:
+            - Response:
+                Which diseases are likely present
+            - Predictors:
+                Symptoms of patient.
+Qualitative and Quantitative.
+            - Goal:
+                Both prediction and inference.
+                As a prediction task, this can provide a second or third opinion to medical professionals.
+                As an inference task, this can teach us a lot about the relationships between symptoms and diseases.

+        - Classifying Species of Plant
+            - Response:
+                Species of certain plants
+            - Predictors:
+                Sepal lenght, width, whether it opens in the day or night, that kind of thing
+            - Goal:
+                Both prediction and inference.
+Honestly you can do both with most methods...and want to...

     b) Describe three real-life applications in which regression might be useful.
 Describe the response, as well as the predictors.
 Is the goal of each application inference or prediction?
 Explain your answer.

+        pass - not challenging

     c) Describe three real-life applications in which cluster analysis might be useful.

+        pass - not challenging

 - - - -

 5. What are the advantages and disadvantages of a very flexible (versus a less flexible) approach for regression or classification?
 Under what circumstances might a more flexible approach be preferred to a less flexible approach?
 When might a less flexible approach be preferred?

+    ```
+    Flexible pros:
+    - Low bias, can fit a variety of data sets really well, especially niche data
+    - Can get you closer to the best test accuracy, depending on the nature of the data

+    Flexible cons:
+    - Easy to overfit to data when using smaller datasets or the underlying nature is far simpler
+    - Much harder to interpret for inference

+    Best circumstances for Flexible:
+    - Data is very non-linear and plentiful
+    - Inference doesn't matter as much as prediction (i.e. predicting stock values)

+    Best circumstances for Inflexible:
+    - Data is fairly linear or sparse
+    - Inference is desirable, so an interpretable model would be better for the task
+    ```

 - - - -

-6. describe the differences between a parametric and a non-parametric statistical learning approach.
-What are the afnatages of a parametric approach to regression or classification (as opposed to a non-parametric approach)?
+6. Describe the differences between a parametric and a non-parametric statistical learning approach.
+What are the advantages of a parametric approach to regression or classification (as opposed to a non-parametric approach)?
 What are its disadvantages?

 - - - -